Lebanese PM suspects assassination linked to bomb plot

 "He was our protector.
 This is a harsh blow but we will not be scared and we should not accuse anyone inside Lebanon so we don't give Bashar an excuse to seize the country," he said.

 Lebanon's mufti, the senior Sunni religious figure, announced three days of mourning for Hassan.
-He will be buried with full honours on Sunday.
+He will be buried with full honors on Sunday.

 Hassan, who had returned to Lebanon on Thursday night from Germany, had helped to uncover many assassination attempts against anti-Syrian figures in Lebanon and had himself escaped several attempts on his life.